 We review our agreements receivable on a regular basis to estimate the risk of default on outstanding balances.
 Factors such as the related builder's reputation and financial status, the geographic location of the lot, and length of time the agreement receivable has been outstanding are all considered when estimating any impairment on agreements receivable.
-The economic uncertainty resulting from COVID-19 has also been considered by management in assessing any impairments to agreements receivable and will continue to be monitored.
-As a result of COVID-19, estimates could be subject to changes and such changes may be material.
-Refer to note 27a for further information related to credit risk associated with agreements receivable.
+Refer to note 29a for further information related to credit risk associated with agreements receivable.